Is daylight saving time ending in 2025, and what happens if there is no more DST? Here's the scoop!

 What states are getting rid of daylight saving time?

 We all know that the day we spring forward into daylight saving time is one of the most unpleasant days of the spring season.
 Losing an hour of sleep overnight—what could be worse?
-The groggy morning afterward actually sees a spike in accidents and medical emergencies, which is why many are in favor of ending daylight savings so we don’t have to switch the clocks anymore.
-Here are the most common reasons people want to get rid of daylight saving time.
+The groggy morning afterward actually sees a spike in accidents and medical emergencies, which is why many are in favor of ending daylight saving time altogether.
+Here’s what would happen if there was no more daylight saving time and the common reasons why people want to get rid of the practice for good.

 Better sleep